 Commercial property in Westwood includes office and retail uses.
-Office uses include the two multi-story office buildings located at 47th Place on the west side of State Line Road, KJO Media, Red Nova Labs, and several commercial spaces occupied by law firms.
+Office uses include the Midwest Transplant Network, medical offices two multi-story office buildings located at 47th Place on the west side of State Line

+Road, KJO Media, Red Nova Labs, and several commercial spaces occupied by law firms.
 There are also a number of home occupations that include some small office space.
-The former Entercom property and vacant building located at NEC of 50th & Belinder Ave is classified as an office use for this land use inventory.
+The former Entercom site at 4935 property and vacant building located at NEC of 50th & Belinder Ave is currently considered office classified as wellan office use for this land use inventory.